Azure/azure-cli-extensions/README.md

 ## About extension publishing

-There is a pipeline to automatically help build, upload and publish extension wheels.
+There is a pipeline to automatically build, upload and publish extension wheels.

 Once your PR is merged into master branch, a new PR will be created to update `src/index.json` automatically.